flame-engine/flame/doc/flame/collision_detection.md

 [GestureHitboxes](inputs/gesture-input.md#GestureHitboxes) mixin.

-### CollidableType
+### CollisionType

-The hitboxes have a field called `collidableType` which defines when a hitbox should collide with another.
-Usually you want to set as many hitboxes as possible to `CollidableType.passive` to make the collision detection more performant.
-By default the `CollidableType` is `active`.
+The hitboxes have a field called `ollisionType` which defines when a hitbox should collide with another.
+Usually you want to set as many hitboxes as possible to `CollisionType.passive` to make the collision detection more performant.
+By default the `CollisionType` is `active`.

-The `CollidableType` enum contains the following values:
+The `CollisionType` enum contains the following values:

 - `active` collides with other `Collidable`s of type active or passive
 - `passive` collides with other `Collidable`s of type active
 - `inactive` will not collide with any other `Collidable`s

-So if you have hitboxes that you don't need to check collisions against each other you can mark them as passive by setting `collidableType = CollidableType.passive`, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as `passive` too.
+So if you have hitboxes that you don't need to check collisions against each other you can mark them as passive by setting `collisionType = CollisionType.passive`, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as `passive` too.

-Imagine a game where there are a lot of bullets, that can't collide with each other, flying towards the player, then the player would be set to `CollidableType.active` and the bullets would be set to `CollidableType.passive`.
+Imagine a game where there are a lot of bullets, that can't collide with each other, flying towards the player, then the player would be set to `CollisionType.active` and the bullets would be set to `CollisionType.passive`.

 Then we have the `inactive` type which simply doesn't get checked at all in the collision detection.
 This could be used for example if you have components outside of the screen that you don't care